We rate the performance of 47 leading global exporters in cracking down on bribery of foreign public officials by companies operating abroad.

 You are using an outdated browser.
 Most of this website should still work, but after upgrading your browser it will look and perform better.

-This is the second TI Progress Report on OECD Convention Enforcement and examines the enforcement performance of 31 of the 36 countries that have ratified the OECD Convention on Combating Bribery of Foreign Public Officials.
-The previous report, was issued on 7 March 2005 and covered 24 countries.
-TI's progress reports are intended to provide an annual assessment of government performance.
+This is the third progress report on the enforcement of the OECD Convention on Combating Bribery of Foreign Public Officials prepared by Transparency International (TI), the global coalition against corruption.
+It examines the enforcement performance of 34 of the 37 countries that have ratified the OECD Anti-Bribery Convention.
+The first report was issued in March 2005, covering 24 countries; the second in June 2006, covering 31 countries.
+TI's progress reports are intendedto provide an annual assessment of government enforcement.
 Enforcement of the OECD Convention is crucially important to the fight against international corruption.
 Most major multinational companies have their headquarters in signatory states and effective enforcement would significantly reduce the supply side of international corruption.